logicalbomb/puzzle-attack/docs/puzzle-attack-task-list.md

 - Cursor position determines which blocks are swapped: (x, y) and (x+1, y)
 - Swap persists (no swap-back if no match is created)
 - Blocks in STATE_MATCHED cannot be swapped
+- Blocks in STATE_FALLING cannot be swapped
+- Swaps allowed during match flash animation (non-matched blocks can swap while matches are clearing)
+- Swaps allowed during fall animation (stationary blocks can swap while other blocks fall elsewhere)
+- Can swap block into column with falling blocks if destination is above them; swapped block starts falling immediately
+- If swap creates match during fall animation, detect immediately
+- Block can be swapped before it starts falling (player beats gravity)
 - Animate swap (blocks slide to new positions)
 - Only one swap animation can happen at a time